 Form preview

-The Texas Franchise Tax Public Information Report is an annual document used by corporations, LLCs, and financial institutions in Texas to fulfill franchise tax obligations.
+The Texas Franchise Tax Public Information Report is an annual document used by corporations, LLCs, and financial institutions in Texas to meet franchise tax requirements.

 pdfFiller scores top ratings on review platforms